Responsibilities of a regulated dog owner

 Annual regulated dog inspection program

-The Animal Management (Cats and Dogs) Act 2008 (the Act) requires Council to effectively manage regulated dogs within its region.
+The Animal Management (Cats and Dogs) Act 2008 (the Act) requires Council to effectively manage regulated dogs within its city.

 To keep a regulated dog, the owner must adhere to the mandatory conditions outlined in the Act.
 Council’s annual inspection program ensures that regulated dogs are being kept following these conditions.